Web 3: A Path Forward

 Then the developing team raised over $108 million with an IDO.

 Anyone who minted and held an Aurorian has experienced significant price appreciation, personal relationships with others who own (and perhaps identify) with Aurorians, and a financial stake in the project’s development.

 The Infinite Garden

 There is also a documentary being made titled Ethereum: The Infinite Garden that raised nearly 1,036 ETH, now valued at over $4 million, through the sales of NFTs associated with the movie.

-Gitcoin has instituted the use of quadratic funding, which in summary, is a format for projects with the most number of backers to have priority in regards to funding when compared to projects with ample funding but less backers.
+Gitcoin has instituted the use of quadratic funding, which in summary, is a format for projects with the most number of backers to have priority in regards to funding compared to projects with ample funding but fewer backers.
 For more detail, read Vitalik’s post on his website about it, and then read all of his other posts for good measure.

 Blockchain & Project Grants

 If you follow crypto-related content on LinkedIn and casually scroll through your newsfeed, you’ll be hard-pressed not to find articles related to new blockchain investment funds.
 Blockchains and DeFi projects are constantly doling out grants meant to help improve their surrounding ecosystem.